Paramhansa Yogananda (1893-1952) is a world-renowned spiritual teacher and author of the spiritual classic Autobiography of a Yogi.

-He emphasized direct inner experience of God, which he called “Self-realization.”
+He emphasized the direct inner experience of God, which he called “Self-realization.”
 His teachings are nonsectarian and offer a practical approach to spiritual awakening.
-To read more about our lineage of spiritual masters, see The Ananda Line of Gurus
+To read more about our lineage of spiritual masters, see The Ananda Line of Gurus.

 Autobiography of a Yogi

-Autobiography of a Yogi is the first hand account of the life experiences of Paramhansa Yogananda.
+Autobiography of a Yogi is a first-hand account of the life experiences of Paramhansa Yogananda.
 It is known as one of the best-selling spiritual classics of all time, read by millions of people all over the world, and recognized universally by varying religious traditions as a beautiful depiction of the spiritual path.

 It is a treasured collection of stories, humor, and practical and scientific explanations of the great yoga wisdom of the East.
 Voted one of the 100 best spiritual books of the 20th century.
 Start reading now online for free.

-Yogananda came to the United States from India in 1920 to share the teachings and technique of yoga with the West.
+Yogananda came to the United States from India in 1920 to share the teachings and techniques of yoga with the West

-Ananda Sangha Worldwide will be celebrating this 100th Anniversay with many special events across the globe, in centers, meditation groups and our intentional communities.
+Ananda Sangha Worldwide celebrated this 100th Anniversary with many special events across the globe, in centers, meditation groups, and our intentional communities.
 The largest of these, Ananda Village in Northern California, holds an annual Spiritual Renewal Week in June and this year the focus will be the 100th Anniversary.

-Yogananda’s teachings are practical and multi-faceted, and are the foundation for all of our Expanding Light programs.
+Yogananda’s teachings are practical and multi-faceted and are the foundation for all of our Expanding Light Retreat programs.

 Quotes from Yogananda